103P/Hartley: Deep Impact flyby

+Results

 The EPOXI mission flyby showed that the material being ejected from the comet is primarily composed of CO_{2} gas.
-Michael A'Hearn, the science team leader for the EPOXI mission, stated "Early observations of the comet show that, for the first time, we may be able to connect activity to individual features on the nucleus".
+Michael A'Hearn, the science team leader for the EPOXI mission, stated:

-A University of Maryland-led study published in the 17 June issue of the journal Science described an analysis of the mission.
+A University of Maryland-led study published in 17 June issue of the journal Science described an analysis of the mission.

 Key findings from the mission include: (1) the smooth, relatively inactive waist of the peanut shaped comet has probably been re-deposited; (2) Hartley 2 spins around one axis, but also tumbles around a different axis; and (3) on its larger, rougher ends, the comet's surface contains glittering, blocky objects that are about 165 ft high and 260 ft wide (as big as a 16-story building).
 Moreover, these objects appear to be two to three times more reflective than the surface average.

-"Hartley 2 is a hyperactive little comet, spewing out more water than other comets its size", said University of Maryland Astronomer Michael A'Hearn, who is lead author on the Science paper and principal investigator for the EPOXI and Deep Impact missions.
-"When warmed by the Sun, dry ice [frozen carbon dioxide] deep in the comet's body turns to gas jetting off the comet and dragging water ice with it."

 It is now believed that some of the dust, icy chunks, and other material coming off the ends of the comet are moving slowly enough to be captured by even the weak gravity of the comet.
 This material then falls back into the lowest point—the middle.